Limit pretrees for free group automorphisms: existence: Introduction

 There is no simple way to capture the ``expanding'' nature of the homotheties without a metric on the real pretree.
 We introduce the term {\it (free group)-expanding} to describe the induced pretree-automorphisms (see Section~\ref{subsec - trees.pretrees}).
 With this new terminology, the free group analogue for the real pretree statement becomes:

-\begin{mthm*}[Theorem~\ref{thm - limpretrees}] If $\phi\colon F \to F$ is an automorphism of a finitely generated free group, then there is: \begin{enumerate} \item a minimal rigid $F$-action on a real pretree~$T$ with trivial arc stabilizers; \item a $\phi$-equivariant $F$-expanding pretree-automorphism $f\colon {T} \to {T}$; and \item an element in $F$ is $T$-elliptic if and only if it grows polynomially with respect to~$[\phi]$. \end{enumerate} The nontrivial point stabilizers are finitely generated.
-Moreover, these subgroups are proper and have rank strictly less than that of~$F$ if and only if~$[\phi]$ is exponentially growing. \end{mthm*} \begin{rmk} The third condition can be restated in terms of loxodromic elements.
-The actual theorem will be stated and proven in a ``relative setting''.\end{rmk}
+\begin{mthm*}[Theorem~\ref{thm - limpretrees}] If $\phi\colon F \to F$ is an automorphism of a finitely generated free group, then there is: \begin{enumerate} \item a minimal rigid $F$-action on a real pretree~$T$ with trivial arc stabilizers; \item a $\phi$-equivariant $F$-expanding pretree-automorphism $f\colon {T} \to {T}$; and \item an element in $F$ is $T$-elliptic if and only if it \emph{grows polynomially} under $[\phi]$-iteration. \end{enumerate} The nontrivial point stabilizers are finitely generated.
+Moreover, these subgroups are proper and have rank strictly less than that of~$F$ if and only if~$[\phi]$ is \emph{exponentially growing}. \end{mthm*} \begin{rmk} The third condition can be restated in terms of loxodromic elements.
+The actual theorem will be stated and proven in a ``relative setting''.
+The growth types of elements and automorphisms are defined in Chapter~\ref{SecLimitsexp}.\end{rmk}

 We suspect that the action's rigidity can be strengthened: perhaps, the induced action on the {\it pretree completion} is a {\it convergence action}.
-To complete the analogy with the surface setting, we discuss in the epilogue the extent to which a limit pretree produced by this theorem is canonical --- this is proven in the sequel~\cite{Mut21c}.
-This is of much interest as it would be a canonical representation of a free group automorphism.
-For instance, it would allow us to classify automorphisms in terms of {\it the} limit pretree's {\it index} (see Appendix~\ref{SecIndexing}).
+To complete the analogy with the surface setting, we discuss in the epilogue the extent to which a limit pretree produced by this theorem is canonical --- this is proven in the sequel~\cite{Mut22}.
+This is of much interest as it is a canonical representation of a free group automorphism.
+For instance, it allows us to classify automorphisms in terms of {\it the} limit pretree's {\it index} (see Appendix~\ref{SecIndexing}).

 In the long run, we would also like to find interesting canonical representations of polynomially growing automorphisms --- any pretree of Theorem~\ref{thm - limpretrees} is a point for these automorphisms.